Who We Are:

 The Gal Foundation recently funded the renovation of the Susanne Gal Conference Room.

-November 2021: Shenkar had the pleasure of hosting a high-level delegation from the United Arab Emirates, led by Deputy Minister of Education, Prof. Mohamed Baniyas.
-Left: Prof. Sheizaf Rafaeli, Shenkar President, speaks to the delegation in the Susanne Gal Conference room. |
+November 2021: Shenkar was honored to host a high-level delegation from the United Arab Emirates, led by Deputy Minister of Education, Prof. Mohamed Baniyas.

 April 2020: Prof. Sheizaf Rafaeli is appointed as new President of Shenkar.
 Rafaeli is the former head of the Center for Internet Research at the University of Haifa and holds a PhD from Stanford University, where he also served on the faculty.
 He is the grandson of former Israeli Prime Minister, Levi Eshkol, who 'incidentally' was the leading voice in establishing Shenkar.